cywteow/ReactTest/README.md

 3. Moment.js

   This should be the right datetime library for NodeJS as compared to pure javascript Date().

+# Notes
-There are other libraries I usually use for react like lodash (util) and tailwind (css).
-However this test is very straightforward so it is not necessarry to use them.
+1. There are other libraries that I usually use for react like lodash (util) and tailwind (css).
+However this test is pretty straightforward so it is not necessarry to use them.

+2. I did not use redux as this test does not involve very complex state change between multiple components.

+3. I used flex layout for this test, so it should work for most resolutions.

 # Installation
 1. npm install